psycopg/psycopg/docs/basic/adapt.rst

     names as value.
 The unknown oid is used, so PostgreSQL should be able to use this string in most contexts (such as an enum or a text field).

+    .. versionchanged:: 3.1
+        In previous version dumping pure enums is not supported and raise a "cannot adapt" error.

   - Mix-in enums are dumped according to their mix-in type (because a `class MyIntEnum(int, Enum)` is more specifically an `!int` than an `!Enum`, so it's dumped by default according to `!int` rules).

   - PostgreSQL enums are loaded as Python strings.
-If you want to load arrays of such enums you will have to find their ids using `types.TypeInfo.fetch()` and `~types.TypeInfo.register()`.
+If you want to load arrays of such enums you will have to find their OIDs using `types.TypeInfo.fetch()` and register them using `~types.TypeInfo.register()`.

 - If the enum is registered (using `~types.enum.EnumInfo`\ `!.fetch()` and `~types.enum.register_enum()`):

   - Enums classes, both pure and mixed-in, are dumped by name.

   - The registered PostgreSQL enum is loaded back as the registered Python enum members.

 .. autoclass:: psycopg.types.enum.EnumInfo